carmenlup/Introspect2b/ClaimStatus/Documentation/StepByStepImplementation.md

   }
   ```

-  - 'Note.cs' which represents a note with the properties: Id, ClaimId, NoteText, CreatedAt.
+  - `Note.cs` which represents a note with the properties: Id, ClaimId, NoteText, CreatedAt.

   ```csharp
   namespace ClaimStatus.Models